jahnf/Projecteur/README.md

 ## Supported Environments

-The application was tested only on Ubuntu 18.04 (GNOME) and OpenSuse 42.3 (GNOME) but should work on almost any Linux/X11 Desktop.
+The application was tested on Ubuntu 18.04 (GNOME) and OpenSuse 42.3 and 15 (GNOME) but should work on almost any Linux/X11 Desktop.
 Make sure you have the correct udev rules installed (see Installation Pre-requisites).